Scenario planning: Wargames

-The first of these groups quite simply comprises the normal environmental analysis.
-This is almost exactly the same as that which should be undertaken as the first stage of any serious long-range planning.
-However, the quality of this analysis is especially important in the context of scenario planning.

-The central part represents the specific techniques – covered here – which differentiate the scenario forecasting process from the others in long-range planning.

-The final group represents all the subsequent processes which go towards producing the corporate strategy and plans.
-Again, the requirements are slightly different but in general they follow all the rules of sound long-range planning.
+Analysts design wargames so that policy makers have flexibility and freedom to adapt their simulated organisations.

 Applications

 Business

 In the past, strategic plans have often considered only the "official future", which was usually a straight-line graph of current trends carried into the future.
 Often the trend lines were generated by the accounting department, and lacked discussions of demographics, or qualitative differences in social conditions.

 These simplistic guesses are surprisingly good most of the time, but fail to consider qualitative social changes that can affect a business or government.
-Paul J. H. Schoemaker offers a strong managerial case for the use of scenario planning in business and had wide impact.
+Paul J. H. Schoemaker offers a managerial case for the use of scenario planning in business.

-The approach may have had more impact outside Shell than within, as many others firms and consultancies started to benefit as well from scenario planning.
-Scenario planning is as much art as science, and prone to a variety of traps (both in process and content) as enumerated by Paul J. H. Schoemaker.
+The approach may have had more impact outside Shell than within, as many others firms and consultancies started utilizing scenario planning.
+Scenario planning is prone to a variety of traps (both in process and content) as enumerated by Paul J. H. Schoemaker.
 More recently scenario planning has been discussed as a tool to improve the strategic agility, by cognitively preparing not only multiple scenarios but also multiple consistent strategies.

-Military

-Scenario planning is also extremely popular with military planners.
-Most states' department of war maintains a continuously updated series of strategic plans to cope with well-known military or strategic problems.
-These plans are almost always based on scenarios, and often the plans and scenarios are kept up-to-date by war games, sometimes played out with real troops.
-This process was first carried out (arguably the method was invented by) the Prussian general staff of the mid-19th century.